woocommerce/woocommerce/readme.txt

 * Tweak - Added Croatian Kuna currency
 * Tweak - Throw a non-fatal notice when file trying to be included as template doesn't exist
 * Tweak - Add versions to all scripts + styles to ensure browser cache is cleared
+* Tweak - Added tinymce buttons relevant to the short description
 * Refactor - Removed unused change password template and shortcode class
 * Refactor - Several function dockblocks improved
 * Refactor - Stripped out some unused variables